kmhess/apersched/README.md

 If you have no way to connect to ATDB, always run with the -a option.

 For imaging, one may wish to change the input field list to only a list of the "first year" positions.
-Current default is all possible imaging positions.
+Default is all possible imaging positions, however, a portion of the code bounded by `##` indicates where the user can hardcode a selection.
+Current version of the code includes some examples of specific field selections for week 2 of science verification, including focusing on (1) PP for MDS fields or (2) CVn for MDS fields.
+These need to be uncommented out to be used.

-For timing, need to finalize the calibration strategy within the team and modify the script as necessary.
+For timing, need to finalize the calibration strategy by adding drift scans and maybe more pulsars (Leon Oostrum).
+Also need to modify so the choice of the next field is within a narrower range of Dec than it does now (for slewing purposes).

+## Known 'features':

+For imaging, if the RA range of targets is so restricted that it takes more than 6 hours to wait for a target source to rise, then the output png plot includes the position of 3C147 and/or 3C138, however the schedule is still correct.
+It's just a funky plotting thing which can be ignored.
+This is rare and is only seen when the RA range in one part of the sky is less than a couple hours.